EONRaider/blackhat-python3/README.md

 - `chapter08/keylogger.py` requires the PyHook module to work.
 A wheel file has been included with the 1.6.2 version.
 If necessary, other versions can be downloaded from [here](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyhook).

+## Contributing

+As a matter of common sense, first try to discuss the change you wish to make to this repository via an issue.

+1. Ensure the modifications you wish to introduce actually lead to a pull request.
+The change of one line or two should be requested through an issue instead.
+2. If necessary, update the README.md file with details relative to changes to the project structure.
+3. Make sure the commit messages that include the modifications follow a standard.
+If you don't know how to proceed, [HERE](https://chris.beams.io/posts/git-commit/) is a great reference on how to do it.
+4. Your request will be reviewed as soon as possible (usually within one day).